grantlopresti/cs308-parser-parser/doc/DESIGN_PLAN.md

 type (e.g. ```GridPane```).
 Some regions of the screen will be a text box to input commands, a region showing the current drawing, a ```GO``` button to submit a chunk of text, as well as other panels/buttons to display a command history and current variables that can be accessed.

+All nodes in the LayoutPane that makes up the view will themselves be a custom Object (e.g. ```HistoryView```).
+These objects will extend a JavaFX element (e.g. ```TextInputBox```) but with a set of added functionality to achieve our goals.
+Command inputs can also be loaded in from a text file.
+The user will have the ability to interact with components via button selection
+(for configurations, toggling between panes, etc.) as well as for inputting commands (via loading a file or typing text into a command window).

 Regarding erroneous situations, we are currently playing with the idea of having a terminal-esque console which displays status updates for all commands run (e.g. "Loaded in files...Parsed Inputs...Unraveled to 13 commands...Executed 13 commands")